InTandem users safely improved their walking speed 22% in five weeks on average.

 See full safety information below.

-Learn more about how InTandem can help people with chronic stroke improve walking after stroke.
+Learn more about how InTandem can help people with chronic stroke improve walking after stroke with at home stroke rehab.

 Even years after a stroke, walking rehab is possible.